 During July 2013 to September 2013, the Company entered into convertible note agreements (the "Bridge Loans") with various stockholders, employees and institutions for an aggregate principal amount of \$10.0 million.
 The Bridge Loans accrued interest of 8% per annum and would mature on July 15, 2014.
-The principal and the accrued interest on the Bridge Loans were convertible: (i) automatically upon a qualified equity financing into shares of the series of capital stock issued in such financing at a conversion price equal to the price paid by other investors in the financing, (ii) at the option of the holder, upon a change of control of Coherus, into shares of Series B convertible preferred stock at a conversion price of \$4.1841 per share, (iii) automatically upon an IPO into shares of Series B convertible preferred stock at a conversion of the holders, if none of the liquidity events stated above had occurred on or before maturity date, into shares of Series B convertible preferred stock at a conversion price of \$4.1841 per share.
+The principal and the accrued interest on the Bridge Loans were convertible: (i) automatically upon a qualified equity financing into shares of the series of capital stock issued in such financing at a conversion price equal to the price paid by other investors in the financing, (ii) at the option of the holder, upon a change of control of Coherus, into shares of Series B convertible preferred stock at a conversion price equal to the lesser of \$6.9749 per share or the price per share paid in the IPO or (iv) upon the election of the holders, if none of the liquidity events stated above had occurred on or before maturity date, into shares of Series B convertible preferred stock at a conversion price of \$6.9749 per share.

-In connection with the Bridge Loans, the Company also issued warrants to purchase shares of its convertible preferred stock at an exercise price of \$0.01 per share.
+In connection with the Bridge Loans, the Company also issued warrants to purchase shares of its convertible preferred stock at an exercise price of \$0.0167 per share.
 The determination of the number of shares issuable pursuant to the 2013 warrants was determined based on 300% of the principal amount of the Bridge Loans divided by the conversion price.
 In addition, at the issuance date of the notes, there was a beneficial conversion feature.
 The total aggregate Bridge Loans of \$10.0 million was less than the initial fair value of the warrants of \$13.6 million at the issuance date.
 Therefore \$10.0 million was recognized as debt discount, and the difference of \$3.6 million was immediately charged to other income (expense), net in the consolidated statement of operations and comprehensive loss as the carrying value of the debt could not be reduced to less than zero.
 No value was recorded initially for the beneficial conversion feature since the carrying value of the debt was zero.
 The debt discount of \$10.0 million was accreted using the effective interest method as an additional interest expense over the term of the Bridge Loans.

-In May 2014, the Company completed an equity financing of Series C convertible preferred stock and, as a result, the Bridge Loans and related accrued interest of \$10.6 million automatically converted into 1,763,848 shares of Series C convertible preferred stock based on the price per share paid by other investors in the financing.
+In May 2014, the Company completed an equity financing of Series C convertible preferred stock and, as a result, the Bridge Loans and related accrued interest of \$10.6 million automatically converted into 1,058,089 shares of Series C convertible preferred stock based on the price per share paid by other investors in the financing.
 In connection with the extinguishment of the Bridge Loans, the Company reacquired the beneficial conversion feature.
 The intrinsic value of the beneficial conversion feature at the date of the Bridge Loans extinguishment was \$3.9 million.
 This amount is reflected in additional paid in capital.
 The Company recorded a gain from the extinguishment of the debt in the amount of \$2.0 million which is reflected in other income (expense), net in the condensed consolidated statement of operations.

-In addition, as the warrants could be exercised for Series B convertible preferred stock any time after achieving a qualified licensing threshold which was met on December 9, 2013 and before the Series C convertible preferred stock financing, in April and May 2014, all holders of these warrants elected to fully exercise warrants for 7,134,149 shares of Series B convertible preferred stock.
+In addition, as the warrants could be exercised for Series B convertible preferred stock any time after achieving a qualified licensing threshold which was met on December 9, 2013 and before the Series C convertible preferred stock financing, in April and May 2014, all holders of these warrants elected to fully exercise warrants for 4,279,620 shares of Series B convertible preferred stock.